jakeberv/jakeberv.github.io/_pages/teaching.md

 You can read more of my thoughts on teaching and check out prior course evaluations in my teaching dossier [here](https://github.com/jakeberv/jakeberv.github.io/raw/master/files/pdf/teaching/teaching_philosophy.pdf).

 ## University of Michigan
+-   Guest lecturer in Analytical Paleobiology EARTH 444, November 2023 -- "Estimating Evolutionary Timescales"
+    -   Slides to be uploaded
 -   Guest lecturer in Vertebrate Paleontology EARTH 437, December 2021 -- "The Evolution of Birds"
     -   Recording available ([teaching demo](https://bit.ly/Berv_EARTH437_2021))
+    -   Slides to be uploaded

 ## Cornell University